wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/lrem](https://redis.io/commands/lrem)

-#### LSet
+#### Setting the value of an element in a list by its index
-The lSet operation is used to set the value of an element in a list by it's index.
+The lSet operation sets the value of an element in a list by its index.

 **lSet**
 ```xml